devvyyy/Devvy-Hack/Engine Hacks/ChapterScreen/README.txt

   keep them that way.

   BG2 is disabled during Intro Segment 3 if there are no active gems.
 This means no fancy pokémon VS style bar behind the chapter title.
-To enable this even when no gems are active, modify Init_BGSeg3.asm and Init_TitleBG.
+To enable this even when no gems are active, modify ChapterScreen/Procs/ChIntro/Init_Seg3.asm and ChapterScreen/Procs/ChIntro/Init_TitleBG.
   Both alter behaviour if no gems are active.

   Loop_WhiteIn and Loop_WhiteOut also don't do anything when no gems are around.
 Figured it'd be nicer if there's no white-in/out when there're no gems to bring it about, and BG1's (the relief) palette remains